blorente/naylang-documentation/src/object_model.md

 ```

 There are some other native types, most of them used in the implementation and
-invisible to the user, but they have no methods and only one element in their
+invisible to the user, but they have few methods and only one element in their
-type class, such as `Undefined`, which throws an error whenever the user tries
+type class.
+One such type is `Undefined`, which throws an error whenever the user tries
 to interact with it.

 #### Blocks